 What skills do employers want?

-Graduate recruiters are looking for candidates with:
+Graduate recruiters in the transport industry are looking for candidates with:

 - excellent communication and customer service skills